-Roasted chestnuts are one of life’s most simple and most enjoyable seasonal foods.
+Roasted chestnuts are one of life’s most simple and enjoyable seasonal foods.
 I know we romanticize the song about roasting them over an open fire, but even if it’s just straight from the oven, chestnuts are absolute magic.

-The chestnuts were starchy, soft, slightly sweet and nutty, almost like a starchier, firmer sweet potato.
-And after my first taste, I was hooked.
+The chestnuts were starchy, soft, slightly sweet and nutty, almost like a starchier, firmer sweet potato and after my first taste, I was hooked.
 When I came home I immediately taught myself how to roast chestnuts in the oven, how to find a good chestnut and how to make them into something special.
-I’ll share it all in the post below 🙂
+I’ll share it all in the post below. 🙂

 Table of contents

 What are chestnuts?

 Chestnuts are formally part of the nut family, but I like to think of them as the nutritional equivalent of brown rice or sweet potato.
 They have less fat and more starch than most nuts and are almost impossible to eat raw.